Season: 2 (The Sonny & Cher Show)

 Sonnytone News:

 + Jack Frost Visits Miami Beach during a cold snap.
 Sam (played by Sonny) tells his wife (Anne Meara) to loosen up and sunbathe in chilly Florida because the trip is already paid for.
-Anne says “no one wants to be here” and asks if Sonny heard the woman at the airport yelling, “I hate Florida.
+Anne says “This is not a good beach day!”
+She says, “Don’t take offense at what I’m about to say, but you are a moron.
+Face the facts, Sam: nobody wants to be here” and asks if Sonny remembers the woman at the airport yelling, “I hate Florida.
+I’m through with Florida.
 Get me out of Florida.
 I’m through with Florida.”
 Sonny asks who that yelling woman was and Anne says Anita Bryant.
 (She was the spokesperson for Florida Orange Juice and an anti-gay activist.
 Which is very interesting foreshadowing considering Chas Bono will become a gay activist in the 1990s and 2000s.)
-Anne Meara says dogsledding would be more pleasant than this.
-Sonny accuses her of “going through the change” because she’s so grumpy.
-Anne says she’d be happy for a hot flash right about now.
+Anne Meara says she could go to Marine Land and watch the dolphins break through the ice.
+Sonny accuses her of “going through the change” because she’s so cranky.
+Anne says she’d give anything for a hot flash.
 She tells Sonny, “they don’t put a Sears radial tire through what you put me through.”
+She’s had it and is finished with Sam forever if the sun doesn’t come out.
+So the sun comes out and she exclaims to the sky, “I suppose you think that’s funny” because she’s now stuck with Sam.

 + King Kong: We’re back to putting King Kong in the Sonnytone News segment.

 King Kong is depressed.
 Fay Wray tells him, “when you’re faced with a problem that is bigger than you are, you’ve got to get outside help.”
 Dr. Joyce Brothers arrives.
-Fay tells Brothers King Kong is upset because he wasn’t invited to the premiere of the Dino de Laurentis 1976 remake of his own movie.
-He wasn’t even asked on the talk shows.
-Brothers tells King Kong to talk about his hurt feelings and that no one can help him if he doesn’t communicate.
-King Kong vocalizes some displeasure at this idea and Brothers scolds him to take his thumb out of his mouth.
+Fay apologizes for their being late because “they couldn’t take the elevator.”
+Fay tells Dr. Brothers that King Kong is upset (you can hear Ted Zeigler vocalizing Kong’s distress) because he wasn’t invited to the premiere of the Dino de Laurentis 1976 remake of his own movie.
+He wasn’t even asked on to the talk shows.
+Dr. Brothers tells Kong to talk about his hurt feelings and that no one can help him if he doesn’t communicate.
+Kong vocalizes some displeasure at this idea and Dr. Brothers scolds him to take his thumb out of his mouth.

-Today was bad, Fay says, because he was turned down to sing “I’m Sitting on Top of the World” on The Tonight Show.
+Today was the worst, Fay says, because his agent at William Morris told him he was turned down again to sing “I’m Sitting on Top of the World” on The Tonight Show.
 “It’s kind of his theme song,” Fays says.
-Brothers tells Fay King Kong is going through a neurosis based on feelings of inadequacy.
+Dr. Brothers tells Fay Kong is going through a “classic neurosis based on feelings of inadequacy.”
 His perceived rejections are triggering his self doubt.
-She attempts shock therapy by calling him a big jerk.
+She attempts shock therapy by calling him a big jerk “whose only got one picture in him.”
 This gets him willing to communicate,

-+ Coffee prices are high and coffee drinkers are trying to kick the habit.
-At a Coffeeholics Anonymous meeting, Harvey Preston (played by Peter Graves) tells everyone what it’s like to be “off the java.”
-Two months ago he was a happy man with 2.5 kids, 1.6 dogs and .85 of a pussycat.
++ Coffee prices are skyrocketing (sigh. like the egss?) and coffee drinkers are trying to kick the habit.
+At a Coffeeholics Anonymous meeting, Harvey Preston (played by Peter Graves) tells everyone what it’s like to be a Coffeholic.
+Two months ago he was a happy man with 2.5 kids, 1.6 dogs and a .85 pussycat.
 But then the price of coffee soared and he had to sacrifice his lunch for coffee.
 Then he used his mortgage payment for coffee, sold his kid’s bike and then he sold his kid.
 Then he realized he had to choose between his family or coffee.
-He quit cold turkey and began having erotic dreams about Mrs. Olsen (of the Folger’s Coffee commercials).
+As a divorcee, he says he now knows the evils of coffee, a Devil’s brew that can strip a man of his last vestige of dignity (and also it stains your dentures).
+He says “Sanka” instead of “Thank you.”
+While trying to quit he hung around coffee grinders looking for a spill.
+He bought rejected beans.
+He says he needed to go “cold purkey.”
+He talked about his withdrawal dreams about Mrs. Olsen (of the Folger’s Coffee commercials).
 When he hit rock bottom everyone he passed on the street looked like Danny Thomas (of the Maxwell House Coffee commercials).
-But he says he made it thanks to this very support group.
+He joined a singles club looking to find a girl that looked like Joe DiMaggio.
+But he says he made it through thanks to the support group.
 Now he’s a “happy, hopeless wino.”

 Concert: “You’re Not Right For Me”